kairosity/mp2-tunnel-focus/README.md

 ## Bandwidth

-Using a variet of web development tools (further outlined in the testing.md doc) I have ensured that the application's performance runs as fast as possible, to make it accessible to users with slow bandwidth.
+Using a variety of web development tools (further outlined in the testing.md doc) I have ensured that the application's performance runs as fast as possible, to make it accessible to users with slow bandwidth.

 # Potential Features for Future Releases